Today in 1965, Elvis met the Beatles for the first and only time. By Craig Brown

-Fifty-five years ago, on 27th August 1965, Elvis met the Beatles at his Beverly
+Fifty-six years ago, on 27th August 1965, Elvis met the Beatles at his Beverly

 ‘Her black bouffant towered above her head and she was heavily made up with thick black mascara, midnight-blue eyeliner, red blusher and Heartbreak Pink lipstick,’ noted Chris Hutchins from the NME, who was also there.